hzget/goblog/README.md

 ### Configuration

-please the config file config/config.json
+please refer to the config file config/config.json

 ### run the code from within the host